MrMindyMind/MLF/README.md

 This repository demonstrates an implementation and proof-of-concept for the idea "Multi Layered File" (or MLF in short).

 The idea of MLF is a new way of saving data inside files, which is represented by a "Multi Layered String" (or MLS in short).
-One dimensional string which holds information about multiple layers of different strings of different lengths.
+One dimensional string which holds information about multiple layers of different strings of varying lengths.

 ## Concept
 MLF is practically done using MLS, so let's talk about that.